 This post is brought to you by Pennington Vertical Gardening Systems.
 All opinions are my own.

-First things first— I know I might have mentioned it before, but we live in a condo versus a traditional house.
+I know I might have mentioned it before, but we live in a condo versus a traditional house.
 This arrangement works really well for my family and there haven’t been many downsides … with the exception of not being able to have my own garden.
 Well, that’s about to change!
 Soon I will have my very own vertical garden and I couldn’t be happier.
-I’ll have an update in a week or two with with my experience setting up my Pennington Vertical Gardening System as well as photos of my new plants! …Can you tell I’m just a little excited about growing fresh baby tomatoes, hot peppers and basil!?
+I’ll have an update in a week or two with my experience setting up my Pennington Vertical Gardening System as well as photos of my new plants! …Can you tell I’m just a little excited about growing fresh baby tomatoes, hot peppers, and basil!?

 About the Pennington Vertical Gardening System

 The Pennington Vertical Gardening System allows any gardener – novice or experienced – living in the sprawling suburbs or crowded city to turn even the most lackluster of spaces in to a colorful, blooming garden.
 Each system is completely customizable with each component sold separately to adapt to any style.

 Structural pieces have been tested for weather and weight durability.
 The core foundational pieces work together and stay consistent from year to year.

 As you can see, the Pennington System can be customized in a variety of ways and can be used indoors or outdoors on drywall, wood or masonry facades, including brick, stone or stucco.
 The Pennington Vertical Garden System and accessories can be purchased at The Home Depot in select stores across Arizona, California, Georgia and Florida.
 To get updates on Pennington Vertical Gardening products, promotions and offers, visit their website: http://www.penningtongarden.com.